 Internship Program Admissions

 The Lake Forest College Health and Wellness Center prefers applicants from APA or CPA accredited doctoral programs in Clinical or Counseling Psychology.
 Applicants from APA or CPA accredited doctoral programs in School Psychology are not given preference but will be considered.
 Applicants from non-accredited programs will not be considered for the internship.
 Applicants must be in good academic standing with their department, and all required coursework should be completed prior to the start of internship.
-To be considered, applicants must have passed their comprehensive exams, had their dissertation proposal approved, and completed a minimum of 300 intervention hours by the application deadline.
+To be considered, applicants must have passed their comprehensive exams and completed a minimum of 300 intervention hours by the application deadline.
+Applicants must also report approval of their dissertation proposal by the ranking deadline.
 The intern selection committee strives to develop a holistic picture of each applicant and the potential fit between the training program and an applicant’s experience, goals, and interests.
 Successful applicants are typically interested in being trained as generalists and increasing their competence in the variety of roles that a psychologist performs on a small college campus.
 They usually demonstrate self-awareness, multicultural competence and sensitivity, and the ability to work successfully in a small, integrated team.